frank-wildenburg/frank-wildenburg.github.io/docs/writings.md

 # Writings

-Occassionaly, I try writing something down.
+Occasionaly, I try writing something down.
 Here, you can find the pieces of writing I thought were okay enough to share online.

 ## Academic papers
 <details>